Stonelinks/stonelinks.github.io/contents/posts/thoughts-on-manufacturing.md

 <blockquote class="twitter-tweet" lang="en"><p>The SpaceX rocket factory: metal comes in one door, and rockets go out another. <a href="http://t.co/sJJs37axdD">http://t.co/sJJs37axdD</a> <a href="https://twitter.com/SpaceXJobs">@SpaceXJobs</a> <a href="http://t.co/UatHqC3LJN">pic.twitter.com/UatHqC3LJN</a></p>&mdash; SpaceX (@SpaceX) <a href="https://twitter.com/SpaceX/statuses/502505703974531072">August 21, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Think about what a factory is.
-To me, a factory is a great vehicle that takes a design and turns it into a physical product.
+A factory is a vehicle that takes a design and turns it into a physical product.
 In a sense they're great big black boxes -- raw materials go in one end, and products come out the other.
-But they are something else: bottenecks.
+But they are something else: bottlenecks.
 Very necessary and important bottlenecks, but bottlenecks nonetheless.

 <div class="media-container">